-Mass Shooting at Las Vegas Music Festival Claims More Than 20 Lives
+Gunman Kills at Least 50 at Las Vegas Concert in Deadliest Mass Shooting in U.S. History

 HORROR ON THE STRIP

-Mass Shooting at Las Vegas Music Festival Claims More Than 20 Lives
+Gunman Kills at Least 50 at Las Vegas Concert in Deadliest Mass Shooting in U.S. History

-More than 20 people are dead and hundreds have been injured after a gunman perched in a 32nd-floor hotel room opened fire on a crowd of concertgoers.
+More than 400 are at hospitals after a gunman perched in a 32nd-floor hotel room opened fire on a crowd at a concert early Sunday morning.

-More than 20 people have been killed and over 100 injured after a gunman positioned on the 32nd floor of a Las Vegas hotel window opened fire on thousands of music fans attending a country-music festival shortly after 10pm on Sunday night local time.
+Fifty people have been killed in America’s deadliest mass shooting after a single gunman positioned on the 32nd floor of a Las Vegas hotel opened fire on a crowd of 22,000 music fans attending a country-music festival shortly after 10 p.m.
+Sunday night local time.

+The late-night murder spree is now the deadliest mass shooting in U.S. history, surpassing the death toll of Orlando’s Pulse nightclub massacre, which killed 49 people in 2016.

-The suspected shooter, a man who lived locally, is dead, according to Joseph Lombardo, the sheriff of the Las Vegas Metropolitan Police Department, who said the scene is now “static.”
+The suspected shooter, a man who lived locally, was identified as 64-year-old Stephen Craig Paddock by Joseph Lombardo, the sheriff of the Las Vegas Metropolitan Police Department.

+He had an arsenal of at least 10 rifles in the hotel room from which he launched his attack, police said in a briefing before sunrise Monday morning.

+According to Deputy Sheriff Kevin McMahill, Paddock shot himself as police made entry to the hotel room he had occupied.

-NBC have identified the man as 64-year-old Stephen Paddock, who lived in a retirement community.
+Paddock, who lived in a retirement community, had occupied the hotel room since Sept.
+28.

-Lombardo said the shooter's companion, named as Marilou Danley, is being sought for questioning.
-She and Paddock have the same address.

-Las Vegas police identified Danley, as of Asian background, 4’11” and about 111 pounds.
-A woman whose name has the same spelling appears on an old LinkedIn entry as a “Gambling & Casinos Professional” in Reno, Nevada; she worked at the Atlantis Casino Resort Spa in from 2010 to 2013.
-On Facebook, a Marilou Danley of Philippine background, who appears to be the same woman whose picture was released by police, posted photographs taken over the last year in the United States and abroad, including on the beach in Dubai.

-Several photos from 2014 show her at the Mandalay Bay Spa and Casino, where she appears to have gone to a Cirque du Soleil performance and may have entered the “Vegas Vice $300,000 Slot Weekend.”
+Police also said that they had cleared of any involvement a woman earlier named as a person of interest.
+A spokesman said they had located Marilou Danley “out of the country,” adding, “We have had a conversation with her and we believe her at this time not to have been involved.”

+She and Paddock had the same address.
+According to LinkedIn, Danley worked as a “Gambling & Casinos Professional” in Reno, Nevada.

-Witnesses posted footage of the horror unfolding scenes at Route 91 Harvest, a festival that was taking place outside the Mandalay Bay Resort and Casino.
+Meanwhile, witnesses have been posting footage on social media of the horrific scenes that unfolded at Route 91 Harvest, a festival that was taking place across the street from the Mandalay Bay Resort and Casino.

 Country star Jason Aldean was performing one of the festival’s final sets when automatic gunfire broke out.